-In fact, the only business plan mistake you can make is to not write one.
+The only business plan mistake you can make is not to write one.
 A business plan can double the chances of your small business succeeding.
 However, your business is likely to grow faster if you do have a written plan.
 In addition, if you want a business loan or investor funding, a well-written business plan is a must.

 - One Page Business Plan: This company grew out of The One Page Business Plan, a book by Jim Horan.
 If you feel intimidated by the idea of creating a business plan, this is a great resource.
 Horan’s fast and effective approach makes business planning simple.

 - Business Plan Resources: SCORE provides information on writing a business plan.
-You’ll also learn how to complete financial and cash flow statements, and find listing for business planning workshops.
+You’ll also learn how to complete financial and cashflow statements or find listings for business planning workshops.

 - SCORE Business Plan Template: SCORE offers a free startup business plan template.
 The template includes all the sections you might want in your plan, with detailed instructions and worksheets.

-If you have a plan for expansion, however, there are some limits to running a business out of your home.
+However, if you plan to expand, there are some limits to running a business out of your home.
 Your children and spouse may interrupt your workflow.
-Your home is full of distractions.
+As we’ve all learned during the pandemic years, the home is full of distractions.
 Anything from the laundry to the leftovers in the fridge can derail your productivity.

-If your home is large enough to provide a dedicated operating space, this can be a cost-saving way to start out.
-However, you should be aware of local zoning laws.
+The caveat is that if your home is large enough to provide a dedicated operating space, this can be a cost-saving way to start.
+Just be aware of local zoning laws.
 These can affect your ability to base your business in your home.
 If your business is open to the public, it’s crucial to understand zoning and permitting regulations.

 Some rental options give you a lot of flexibility.
 Co-working lets you use an office or conference room when you need it.
 This can be much cheaper than paying for a dedicated office space.
 If you’re starting an eCommerce business, you can contract with an order fulfillment warehouse to store and ship your products.
-This allows you to take up more or less space on the warehouse shelves as your demand fluctuates.
+This allows you to scale the warehouse space you use up or down as your demand fluctuates.

 If you decide to rent space for your business, you’ll be in good company.
 According to the SBA, small businesses rent 30% to 50% of all commercial properties.
 That translates to 20 to 34 billion square feet.
-The SBA is a great resource for information about how to choose the right location for your business.
+The SBA is an excellent resource for information about how to choose the right location for your business.

-- Tips for Choosing Your Business Location: This SBA page describes how to decide where you will run your business.
-Factors to consider include brand image, the local labor market, and finances.
+- Tips for Choosing Your Business Location: This SBA page describes how to decide where to run your business.
+Factors to consider should include your brand image, the local labor market, and finances.

-- Leasing Commercial Space: If you plan to rent a space, UpCouncil has a guide to help you navigate and negotiate.
+- Leasing Commercial Space: If you plan to rent a space, look for local business groups and support networks to help you find affordable locations.

 - Home-Based Business Zoning Laws: This SBA resource helps you get up to speed on zoning and permitting for operating out of your home.

-Financing your small business from your own resources is also called bootstrapping.
+Financing a small business from your existing resources is also called bootstrapping.
 The advantage is that your business doesn’t have the burden of paying off business debt.
 If your startup doesn’t take off, you won’t be stuck paying back loans for a business you no longer have.
 In addition, you don’t have to give an interest in your business to an investor.

-The downside of self-funding your business is that, unless you have a lot of savings, lack of funding could limit your growth.
+The downside of self-funding your business is that lack of funding could limit your growth unless you have a lot of savings.
 Additionally, if you dip into your retirement savings or max out your home equity line of credit, you’re gambling with your financial future.
 SBA data shows that 30% of businesses don’t make it past the first two years.
 By year 10, only a third of businesses are still afloat.

-It’s smart to hope for the best but prepare for the worst when you open a new business.
+It’s wise to hope for the best but prepare for the worst when opening a new business.
 Before you risk your retirement savings on your business idea, look at other financing options.

 2. Family and friends